EXPLAINER: Who was al-Zawahri — and why did US kill him? - NewsBreak

 EXPLAINER: Who was al-Zawahri — and why did US kill him?

-WASHINGTON — (AP) — A U.S. drone strike in Afghanistan this weekend killed Ayman al-Zawahri, who helped Osama bin Laden plot the Sept.
-11, 2001, attacks on the United States and helped ensur al-Qaida survived and spread in the years after.
+A U.S. drone strike in Afghanistan this weekend killed Ayman al-Zawahri, who helped Osama bin Laden plot the Sept.
+11, 2001, attacks on the United States and ensured al-Qaida survived and spread in the years after.
 President Joe Biden on Monday announced the killing of al-Zawahri, delivering a significant counterterrorism win just 11 months after American troops left the country.

 A look at the al-Qaida leader, who evaded U.S. capture for 21 years after the suicide airliner attacks that in many ways changed America and its relations with the rest of the world.